kritiagg/research-papers/Deep multi task learning with lower task supervision at lower layers.md

 ## Notes
 - MTL only works if the tasks are sufficiently similar
-- Rademacher complexity: computing the
+- Rademacher complexity is the ability of models to fit random noise.
+Using the supervision at lower layers, Rademacher complexity is higher.